tk0miya/sphinxcontrib-googledrive/README.rst

 Usage
 =====

-Please give an URL of caoo diagrams to image_ or figure_ directives as an argument::
+Please give an URL of image on Google Drive to image_ or figure_ directives as an argument::

   .. image:: https://docs.google.com/drawings/d/1Q687-tVfqOMh86-16yl64misTee2bO5KPNuV5-LZ5FE/edit